 1.10.
-The National Planning Policy Framework (NPPF) (February 2019) seeks to promote sustainable development through the planning system.
+The National Planning Policy Framework (NPPF) (July 2021) seeks to promote sustainable development through the planning system.
 It states:

 Neighbourhood planning gives communities the power to develop a shared vision for their area.
-Neighbourhood plans can shape, direct and help to deliver sustainable development, by influencing local planning decisions as part of the statutory development plan.
-Neighbourhood plans should not promote less development than set out in the strategic policies for the area, or undermine those strategic policies (Paragraph 29).
+Neighbourhood plans can shape, direct and help to deliver sustainable development, by influencing local planning decisions as part of the statutory development plan...
+(Paragraph 29)

-Once a neighbourhood plan has been brought into force, the policies it contains take precedence over existing non-strategic policies in a local plan covering the neighbourhood area, where they are in conflict; unless they are superseded by strategic or non-strategic policies that are adopted subsequently (Paragraph 30).
+Once a neighbourhood plan has been brought into force, the policies it contains take precedence over existing non-strategic policies in a local plan covering the neighbourhood area, where they are in conflict; unless they are superseded by strategic or non-strategic policies that are adopted subsequently.
+(Paragraph 30)